Tesla, Inc.: Please contact the Portnoy Law Firm to recover your losses; April 28, 2023 deadline

-LOS ANGELES, March 29, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Tesla, Inc. ("Tesla" or the "Company")(NASDAQ:TSLA) investors that a lawsuit filed on behalf of investors that purchased Tesla securities (NASDAQ:TSLA) between February 19, 2019 and February 17, 2023, inclusive (the “Class Period”)
+LOS ANGELES, March 29, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Tesla, Inc. ("Tesla" or the "Company")TSLA investors that a lawsuit filed on behalf of investors that purchased Tesla securities TSLA between February 19, 2019 and February 17, 2023, inclusive (the "Class Period")

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.